M-arcus/cloudron-docs/knowledgebase/docs/email.md

 <img src="/documentation/img/forward-all-emails-rainloop.png" class="shadow" width="600px">
 </center>

+!!! warning "Limited support"
+    Cloudron Email server currently does not implement [SRS](http://www.openspf.org/SRS).
+For this reason, this feature may not work depending on your forwarded address.

 ## Marking emails as spam

 The spam detection agent on the Cloudron requires training to identify spam.